 Remember how years ago when you wondered when you would be able to talk into your remote and change the channel on your TV.
 Well can you believe that time is actually here…

 It was a radio spot that was promoting a cable provider’s new feature on their remote controls that allow you to perform actions by talking into your remote control.

-As I heard this sales pitch, I thought a few different things.
+As I heard this example of a sales pitch, I thought of a few different things.
 The first thing that I thought was that I never grew up wondering when the day would come when I would be able to talk into the remote control for my TV.